SteveBarnett/PixelUp-Perf-talk/deck.md

 ![](img/tools.jpg)

-^ PSI: not because OMG Google :100:, but because good advice use as checklist
+^ PSI: not because OMG Google :100:, but because good advice. use as checklist
 WPT: lots of stats
 "live" demo